Frequently Asked Questions

 the Thesis M.S. program?

 (10) graduate-level courses; no research is required.
 It can be done on a part-time

 Current tuition charges can be found in the

 Student Handbook.
-The historical acceptance rate for the OC MS is between 60-80%.
+The historical acceptance rate for the OC-MS is 10-12 students per year.

-usually takes 2-3 years to complete.
-There are fewer Thesis Masters
+2-3 years to complete.
+There are fewer Thesis M.S. program slots compared

 What are some examples of the work your graduates end up doing?